StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SHOW_ALTER.md

 ## Examples

-1. Show the execution status of tasks related to modifying columns, optimizing table structure, and creating or deleting ROLLUP indexes in the current database.
+1. Show the execution of tasks related to modifying columns, optimizing table structure, and creating or deleting ROLLUP indexes in the current database.

     ```sql
     SHOW ALTER TABLE COLUMN;